-And so, the Norsemen developed sophisticated longships and advanced navigation techniques, which enabled them to expand and dominate their world.
+And so, the Norsemen developed newfangled longships and sophisticated navigation techniques.
+These advancements enabled them to expand and dominate their world.

-Over the centuries, their influence waned as various empires rose and fell.
+Over the centuries, their influence waned as other empires rose.
 Today, the Kingdom of Norway is slightly larger than New Mexico with a population of over five million.

-Again, however, the sea provided Norway with a pathway to wealth.
+Again, however, the sea has provided Norway with a pathway to wealth.

 Today, the country has the most crude-oil and natural-gas reserves in Europe.

 The Human Development Index, published by the UN, ranks countries on a composite of per-capita income, education, and life expectancy.